The Most Comprehensive Data Protection Solution

 The aim of the framework is to improve post-compromise detection of adversaries in enterprises by illustrating the actions an attacker may have taken.
 How did the attacker get in?
 How are they moving around?
 The knowledge base is designed to help answer those questions that while contributing to the awareness of an organization’s security posture at the perimeter and beyond.
 Organizations can use the framework to identify holes in defenses, and prioritize them based on risk.

 Threat hunters can leverage the ATT&CK framework to look for specific techniques adversaries may use in conjunction with others.
-As Tim Bandos, Digital Guardian's VP of Cybersecurity, points out, the framework can be extremely useful for gauging an environment’s level of visibility against targeted attacks with the existing tools deployed across an organization's endpoints and perimeter.
+The framework can be extremely useful for gauging an environment’s level of visibility against targeted attacks with the existing tools deployed across an organization's endpoints and perimeter.
+The video clip below is taken from our webinar, Understand, Deploy, and Hunt with MITRE’s ATT&CK Framework, and is presented by Tim Bandos, Digital Guardian's VP of Cybersecurity.
+You can watch the full webinar here.

 There are technically three "flavors" or matrices of ATT&CK.
 There’s the most popular and the one we’ll be discussing here: